 Crows are expert scavengers and will eat almost anything that’s edible.

-In 1960s America, crows became more urban, recognizing large human settlements as a primary source of food.
+In 1960s America, crows became more urban, recognizing large human settlements as a primary source of food scraps.
 They not only began scavenging garbage, but also memorized garbage truck routes and which crews left can lids open.

 However, crows are primarily carnivores when the option arises and feed heavily on insects when humans aren’t providing a free meal in the garbage.
-They also eat seeds and nuts like other birds, and have actually been known to use busy intersections to crack nuts.
+They also eat seeds and nuts like other birds when meat isn’t readily available.

 Crows and Humans

 Crows have a very long history with humans.
-As scavengers who will eat just about anything, they’re a bane to farmers and gardeners everywhere.
+As scavengers, they’re often considered a bane to farmers and gardeners everywhere.
 In folklore and mythology, Europeans held them as something to fear while the Native Americans believed they should be revered.

 In Native American cultures, the crow’s wisdom stands out, and he is seen as both Trickster and guide.